 Glad of what has been achieved

-Bhagya’s mother, 54, too has no opportunity to earn some extra money.
+Bhagya’s mother too has no opportunity to earn some extra money.
 She never attended school and has always been responsible for the home.
-Bhagya’s parents will only receive a state pension once they have reached 60.
-“Then each of them will get about 26 Euro a month.
-Hence, I will continue to support them in future”, she says.
+After all: her parents will soon receive a state pension.
+This will be a welcome addition to Bhagya’s family budget.

 With your donation for our schools in India you can help people like Bhagya’s parents to ensure that their children get a good education.